 Having most of the features found on larger machines, the CX601 Mill/Drill is a fine addition to your shop.
-The 33-1/16” x 8-1/4” table provides a large work space and the T-slots allow clamping the work-piece for an accurate and safe operation.
-The spindle speed on the CX601 can be adjusted between High & Low ranges using the variable speed control knob and the speed is displayed on the spindle speed RPM digital readout which allows controlling the spindle speed required for the specific job.
-The CX601 features an R8 spindle taper which allows using R8 collects and the mill head is designed to be tilted +/- 90-degree, enabling it to perform task such as angle drilling or horizontal slotting.
+The 33-1/16 x 8-1/4 table provides a large work space and the T-slots allow clamping the work-piece for an accurate and safe operation.
+The spindle speed on the CX601 can be set between High & Low ranges and controlled using the variable speed knob.
+The speed is displayed on the spindle speed RPM digital readout which allows controlling the spindle speed required for the specific job.
+The CX601 features an R8 spindle taper which allows using R8 collects and the mill head is designed to be tilted +/- 45-degree, enabling it to perform task such as angle drilling or horizontal slotting.
 The control panel is equipped with On/Off button, speed control knob, spindle RPM digital readout, forward/reverse switch and an emergency button which allows shutting off the machine immediately for safety when running.
 The chip guard is one of the main safety features of this machine.
 The machine does not start until the chip guard is in its position, guarding the spindle.

 Other features of the CX601 are; gear head with powerful torque, precision manual and fine down-feed, positive locks for table, head and quill, easy reading scale and a digital spindle height gauge.

 The CX601 comes with a drill chuck, a digital spindle height gauge, a drawbar, an R8 arbor, an oil bottle, six Allen keys, a slotted, and a Philips screw drivers, a user manual and a tool box.

 The CX601 features an Optional Stand, model number CX601ST that can be bought separately.
 The CX601 features four mounting holes on its base which allows mounting the machine onto the stand.